yashmadan123/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-1.md

    ![](../../media/copilot-weather-api.png)

-1. Notice how GitHub Copilot creates codes to get weather data from weather APIs in both Python and JS languages.
+1. Notice how GitHub Copilot creates code to get weather data from weather APIs in both Python and JavaScript.

    - Python:

      ```
      import requests